vaskoz/mingle/README.md

 # The Office (US TV show) Offsite

-A directory with all the different Dunder Mifflin branches.
+A directory with all the different [Dunder Mifflin branches](https://theoffice.fandom.com/wiki/Branch_(disambiguation)).
 Inside each file is a list of employees at that branch.
 ```
 Akron branch      Albany branch     Corporate HQ      Nashua branch
 Rochester branch  Scranton branch   Stamford branch